Home

 Just What I Need!
 Learning Experiences with Multiple Applications: Grades K-8

 Save instruction time, incorporate standards, and increase student achievement using learning experiences with multiple applications.
 This practical session invites participants to select from a repertoire of modeled strategies and activities that encourage student excellence while minimizing teachers' preparation time.
-Techniques are demonstrated for high-order thinking, vocabulary development, and the integration of standards and skills across multiple content areas.
+Dr. Kingore demonstrates techniques for high-order thinking, advanced vocabulary development, and the integration of content with standards and skills at and beyond grade level.

 Recognizing and Nurturing Gifted Potential: Grades K-8